ninjalegendz/aichat/README.md

 2. Click "Create database".
 3. Start in **Test mode** and click "Next".
 This will allow open access for development.
 For production, you should use "Production mode" and secure your data.
 4. Choose a location and click "Enable".
-5. Go to the **Rules** tab for your Firestore database.
-6.  **IMPORTANT:** Copy the contents of the `firestore.rules` file from this project and paste them into the rules editor.
-7. Click "Publish".

-**Storage:**

-1. Go to the **Storage** tab.
-2. Click "Get started".
-3. Follow the setup wizard, selecting **Test mode**.
-4. After the storage bucket is created, go to the **Rules** tab.
-5.  **IMPORTANT:** Copy the contents of the `storage.rules` file from this project and paste them into the rules editor in the Firebase console.
-6. Click "Publish".

 ### 4. Run the Development Server